devpro/infrastructure-provisioning/samples/rancher-gce/README.md

 ### Google Cloud SDK

-If not already installed, download and install the [SDK](https://cloud.google.com/sdk/) on your machine:
+If not already installed, download and install [Google Cloud SDK](https://cloud.google.com/sdk/) on your machine:

 ```bash
 gcloud version